Olivine-Labs/resty-mongol/Readme.md

 ####ok, err = col:drop()
 Returns 1 in case of success, or nil with error message.

-####col:update(selector, update, upsert, multiupdate)
+####n, err = col:update(selector, update, upsert, multiupdate, safe)

-Default value of upsert and multiupdate are false.
+ - upsert, if set to `1`, the database will insert the supplied object into the collection if no matching document is found, default to `0`.
+ - multiupdate, if set to `1`, the database will update all matching objects in the collection.
+Otherwise only updates first matching doc, default to `0`.
+Multi update only works with $ operators.
+ - safe can be a boolean or integer, defaults to `0`.
+If `1`, the program will issue a cmd `getlasterror` to server to query the result.
+If `false`, return value `n` would always be `-1`

 ####n, err = col:insert(docs, continue_on_error, safe)
 Returns 0 for success, or nil with error message.

- - continue_on_error.
-If set, the database will not stop processing a bulk insert if one fails (eg due to duplicate IDs).
+ - continue_on_error, if set, the database will not stop processing a bulk insert if one fails (eg due to duplicate IDs).
  - safe can be a boolean or integer, defaults to `0`.
 If `1`, the program will issue a cmd `getlasterror` to server to query the result.
 If `false`, return value `n` would always be `-1`

 ####n, err = col:delete(selector, singleRemove, safe)